kruemelro/pi-imgtank/README.md

 you have to change the value of `ExecStart` within that file).

+### Using the Imagetank as an Access-Point ###

+Since the Pi3 has a builtin WIFI chip, we can set it up as an access-point.
+This allows access to the images even when not connected to a dedicated network.
+For instructions, see
+[Setting up an Access-Point](./doc/hostapd_install.md "Setting up an Access-Point").

 ### Web access to your images ###

 If you want to browse the images on the imagetank, you have to install